step-/find-n-run/usr/share/doc/findnrun/index.md

 hit list.

-This project takes the shell script further, by increasing search speed, adding many new features, documentation and translations.
+This project takes the shell script further, by increasing search speed, adding many new features, a help system and translations.

 This version does not include the optional ROX-Filer application directory found in the _original_ version.